Health experts: Reopening businesses in Minnesota will spread COVID-19, but how much?

 Other observers put less emphasis on any particular measure like the viral reproductive rate — sometimes known as the “R-naught” — and more on overall preparedness.

-An unexpected spike in cases could put local hospitals into crisis, unless they're prepared with adequate amounts of regular and intensive-care beds, personal protective equipment (PPE) like face masks and gowns, and critical care devices like mechanical ventilators, Adalja said.
+An unexpected spike in cases could put local hospitals into crisis, unless they’re prepared with adequate amounts of regular and intensive-care beds, personal protective equipment such as face masks and gowns, and critical care devices like mechanical ventilators, Adalja said.

-In Minnesota, hospitals could restart elective surgeries on Monday if they've secured enough supplies to care for their scheduled patient load in addition to a number of COVID-19 cases that is predicted to peak this summer.
+In Minnesota, hospitals could restart elective surgeries Monday if they’ve secured enough supplies to care for their scheduled patient load and a number of COVID-19 cases that is predicted to peak this summer.

 Gov. Tim Walz hasn’t publicly defined concrete goals for health care capacity that he wants to achieve before allowing more businesses and public places to reopen.

 As of Tuesday, the state had 280 open ICU beds and the ability to convert another 1,355 beds to intensive care, public data show.
-The state had 881 unused ventilators, and "vent surge" capacity to add another 1,401.
+The state had 881 unused ventilators, and “vent surge” capacity to add another 1,401.
 The central state stockpile has an inventory of 5.5 million face masks and 622,000 N95 respirators, but only 39,000 surgical gowns.
-And the state has just under 40,000 child care slots for the kids of health care workers.
+And the state has just under 40,000 child-care slots for health care workers’ children.

 Since COVID-19 first developed as a public health threat, epidemiologists have learned more about disease transmission, including the large role of asymptomatic spread.